 campsite is not wheelchair accessible but once inside the old walls, access to the main areas is not difficult.
 Again the streets are narrow but smoothly paved and traffic free.
 Off the beaten

 track, there are some stepped areas and there is no wheelchair access onto the walls.
 A walk round the walks will take over an hour but it is a must even if the charge is £5.

 The views are superb.
 We were unfortunate that it was a showery day and to make matters worse, seven cruise ships visited the port during the day making the town busier than

 usual.
 We still spent most of the day there dodging the showers and managed an enjoyable lunch in an outdoor restaurant.

 Having cut short our stay in Dubrovnik we spent four relaxing days at Camping Galeb, a beach side campsite within easy walking distance of this small town.
 The E65 cuts

 through the centre of town and the camp site is sandwiched between this road and the Adriatic.
 Shear cliffs drop dramatically down to the town’s edge from out of which

 a river flows.
 You can go white water rafting from here.
-There is not a great deal to see in Omis, its attractions are its beaches lapped by a crystal clear sea.
-The weather was
+There is not a great deal to see in Omis, its attractions are its beaches lapped by a crystal clear sea and the river gorge.

 pleasant harbour side restaurant in which to have our inexpensive evening meal.
 This was followed by a visit to an ice cream parlour to round off the evening.
 Ice cream parlours